How Much to Hang a Door?

 In the event that you are repositioning doors, the desired dimensions will need to be taken into consideration as it will dictate the amount of work involved in knocking through the wall, covering the existing doorway and redecorating.

-Assuming that the existing linings will be used, you will need to measure the door height and place hinges at equal distance along the door and lining.
+Assuming that the existing linings will be used, you will need to measure the door height and place hinges at equal distances along the door and lining.
 You may find that the hinge from the existing door is appropriate to reuse.

 Once the hinges are in place, the door will be positioned in the hole and the hinges connected with the hinge pin.